cs4560-utah-sp24/test/tests/chapter2-exercise-scrollbar-tests.md

 can see, as in the figure showing page and screen coordinates.
 Hide the scrollbar if the whole document fits onscreen.

 We'll only implement a subset of a real browser's scrollbar functionality.
 Specifically:

+- The scrollbar should be a blue rectangle, 8 pixels wide, on the right edge of the canvas.

 - You don't have to make the text narrower on the page.
 Instead, just make sure the scrollbar is positioned over any text.

 - You don't have to prevent scrolling past the bottom of the page.
   Just make sure the scrollbar is correctly positioned when the user is not past the bottom of the page.

 Tests
 -----